Digital Twin Tracking Dataset (DTTD): A New RGB+Depth 3D Dataset for Longer-Range Object Tracking Applications: DTTD Dataset

 \subsection{Scenes}

-A scene in DTTD consists of a static assortment of objects placed on a flat surface captured by a single camera, whose movement is tracked by a motion capture system.
-For each scene, we perform a half-circle revolution around the object(s), exposing different faces of the object(s) and varying levels of occlusion.
+A scene in DTTD consists of a static assortment of objects placed on a flat surface.
+Each scene is captured by a single RGB-D camera whose movement is tracked by a motion capture system.
+The camera movement is standardized as half-circle revolutions around the object(s), exposing different faces of the object(s) and varying levels of occlusion.
 Each scene contains up to five objects.
-As shown in Figure \ref{fig:scenes}, we purposefully collect scenes at multiple time of the day with different lighting conditions.
-The metadata for each frame contains labeled ground-truth object poses and camera intrinsic and distortion.
+As shown in Figure \ref{fig:scenes}, we purposefully collect scenes at multiple times of the day with different lighting conditions.
+The metadata for each frame contains labeled ground-truth object poses and camera intrinsic and distortion parameters.
 Users of DTTD may reproject the depth map into 3D point cloud using the camera parameters.